j-555/fetch-storage-vault/README.md

 ```

 ## The Story Behind This Mess

-Two developers (let's call them Jake and Luke) decided to build a secure vault application.
-Here's what happened:

 - **Day 1**: "This will be easy, we'll have it done by Friday"
 - **Day 3**: "Why is nothing working?"